Herbal remedies for osteoarthritis have been used for centuries to treat this common disease.

 OA affects both the spinal and peripheral joints, and while many believe OA to be a process associated with aging, it is more likely that OA is the end result of many diseases associated with the joints.

-The principle signs of OA are, bony changes of the joints, tenderness in line with the joints, loss of movement and often there will joint crepitus, where the sensation of bone rubbing on bone occurs when the joint is moved.
+The principal signs of OA are, bony changes of the joints, tenderness in line with the joints, loss of movement and often there will joint crepitus, where the sensation of bone rubbing on bone occurs when the joint is moved.

 Medicinal herbs for osteoarthritis treatment should reduce inflammation, pain and further degeneration of the joints.